-A. Reserve pressure is the pressure that is carried in the Main Reservoir in excess of that carried in the train pipe.
-103. Q. What is the use of Reserve pressure ?
+A. Reserve pressure is the pressure that is carried in the Main Reservoir in excess of that carried in the Brake Pipe.
+321b BRANE PIPE = 2013321b BRANE PIPE = 2013100 MIAIM RESERVOR RESERVO

+103. Q. What is the use of Reserve pressure?

-A. The increased pressure when passed into the train pipe through the Driver's Brake Valve in Release position, assists to force the Triple Valves to Release position and to recharge the Auxiliary Reservoirs.
+A. The increased pressure when passed into the Brake Pipe through the Driver's Brake Valve in Release position, assists to force the Triple Valves to Release position and to recharge the Auxiliary Reservoirs.

-104. Q. How much reserve pressure is usually carried ?
+104. Q. How much reserve pressure is usually carried?

-A. From 25-35 lb. according to the adjustment of the Automatic Feed Valve and Governor, where provided.
+A. From 25-35 lb., according to the adjustment of the Automatic Feed Valve and Governor, where provided.

-105?
-Q. What is a Pressure Retaining Valve?
+105. Q. What is a Pressure Retaining Valve?

-A. It is a valve loaded to approximately 15 lb. per sq. inch and attached to the exhaust ports of the Triple Valves on locomotives and tenders not fitted with the Straight Air Brake.
-When the handle of the retaining valve is turned to the closed position, it retains about 15 lb. per sq. inch pressure in the brake cylinder for the purpose of retarding the locomotive whilst the train brakes are releasing and the auxiliary reservoirs are recharging.
+A. It is a valve loaded to approximately 15 lb. per sq. inch and attached to the exhaust ports of the Triple Valves on locomotives not fitted with the Straight Air Brake.
+When the handle of the retaining valve is turned to the closed position, it retains about 15 lb. per sq. inch pressure in the Brake Cylinder for the purpose of retarding the locomotive whilst the train brakes are releasing and the Auxiliary Reservoirs are recharging.

-106. Q. What particular attention must the Driver give to the Air Compressors?
+106. Q. What particular attention must the Driver give to Air Compressors?